February 8, 2019

 To this day, in the mountains and councils of Wyoming’s Wind River Country, women continue to live lives parallel to—rather than behind—men.

 “The story I’m about to share … lends itself as an example of a young female hunting guide who has found the balance of grit and grace while guiding men twice her age on wilderness big game hunts.”Jessie Allen, manager and guide for Allen’s Diamond 4 Ranch

 This year, the 150th anniversary of the revolutionary first page in the Equality State’s legacy, a female Native American stepped into the shoes once filled by Fosher and later by Jim Allen, further diversifying the representation and power of women in the state and in the nation.

 “It was a historic moment for my family, friends, volunteers, the communities and our ancestors.
 We honored (them) by showing up and exercising our sacred right to vote.”Andi Clifford, Northern Arapaho member upon being elected to Wyoming State House of Representatives seat in Wind River Country

 Today, you can visit South Pass City State Historic Site via the Women’s Suffrage Pathway, Hwy.
-28. Learn about the gold rush and suffrage history in this ghost town on a tour with the site’s superintendent or on a self-guided tour.
+28. Learn about the gold rush and suffrage history in this ghost town on a self-guided tour.

 You can join Jessie Allen at the Diamond 4 or Sarah Woltman of Bear Basin Adventures on an all-women’s pack trip and yoga adventure into the Wind River or Absaroka Mountains.